dongra02/sei-project-4/README.md

         return f'{self.name} - Active: {self.active}'
 ```

-The back-end relies heavily on serializers to populate response bodies often consisting of several related models.
-This is especially the case for returning campaign details to the front-end.
+The back end relies heavily on serializers to populate response bodies often consisting of several related models.
+This is especially the case for returning campaign details to the front end.
 A campaign owner needs the ability to adjust a volunteer's status from pending to confirmed (or removed) and manage the skills associated with the campaign.
 To account for these features, we needed to ensure the response for the initial campaign detail request included the necessary fields to form the subsequent requests a coordinator may make.
 Additionally, we needed to account for the chat rooms and their related messages.

 ```python
 class PopulatedCampaignSerializer(CampaignSerializer):